react-maxtropy-learning/Blog/To distinguish the call-the apply-the bind.md

-### Shaallow discuss the apply, the call, the bind.
+### Shallow discuss the apply, the call, the bind.
 - The existence of apply and call is to change the direction of this inside of the function body. let take a chestnut :
 ```
 function People(){}